Slender Man: In popular culture

 In 2011, Markus "Notch" Persson, creator of the sandbox indie game Minecraft, added a new hostile mob to the game, which he named the "Enderman" when multiple users on Reddit and Google+ commented on the similarity to the Slender Man.
 In 2013, the Slender Man appeared as the antagonist of the season 3 Lost Girl episode "SubterrFaenean", in which the Slender Man was said to be the basis for the Pied Piper legend.

-In 2014, the TV series Supernatural parodied Slender Man as "Thinman" in the Season 9 episode of the same name.
-That same year, the sixteenth season of the crime drama TV series Law & Order: Special Victims Unit featured an episode, "Glasgowman's Wrath", inspired by the Slender Man stabbings.
-In 2018, Slender Man appeared in the episode "The Planned Parenthood Show" in Big Mouth.
-In the 2020 video game Phasmophobia, the Slender Man is hiding in one of the maps of the game as an Easter eggs.
+In 2014, the TV series Supernatural parodied the Slender Man as "Thinman" in the Season 9 episode of the same name.
+The "Thinman" activities were committed by Deputy Tom Norwood (portrayed by Nicholas Corella) and his accomplice Roger (portrayed by Giovanni Mocibob).
+Both were killed by Harry Spengler and Dean Winchester.